-Shannon highlighted the importance of environmental and climate justice as a core value.
-From this perspective, openness is not a goal in itself, but means to ensure more just and more equitable access.
-In the longer term, it means making sure that “environmental data is working for everyone”.
+Shannon highlighted the importance of environmental and climate justice as core values.
+From this perspective, openness is not a goal in itself but a means to ensure more just and equitable access.
+In the longer term, it means making sure that “environmental data is working for everyone.”
 The approach that Shannon is developing around this value framework, through the Open Environmental Data Project, focuses on ensuring the engagement of communities that are directly affected.
-The traditional approach to this would be through citizen or community science projects; but a stronger approach is needed, one that secures engagement in other ways, for example at the level of data infrastructures and data usability.
+The traditional approach to this would be through citizen or community science projects, but a stronger approach is needed, one that secures engagement in other ways, for example, at the level of data infrastructures and data usability.
 Emilio described this in terms of defining the purpose for open resources – which often are available, but not accessed or made use of.
 Open Climate activists are arguing not just to open data, but to make it useful for fighting the climate crisis.

 Scann, in turn, talked about tackling misinformation as a key goal at the intersection of digital rights, access to knowledge and climate justice.
 Once again, this gives activities that were traditionally framed in terms of access to knowledge a stronger connection with social justice.
 In this case, inadequate information or misinformation compounds harm caused by the climate crisis, especially in communities that are most at risk.